verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano requires the following:

-- A Kubernetes cluster v1.16 or later and a compatible kubectl
+- A kubernetes cluster and a compatible kubectl.
+- Other versions have not been tested and are not guaranteed to work
 - At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.

+> **NOTE**: Verrazzano has been tested on the following versions of Kubernetes: 1.17.x and 1.18.x.
+Other versions have not been tested and are not guaranteed to work.

 ## Prepare for the Install

-To prepare for installing on OCI OKE, see the [OCI Prep instructions](../../platforms/oci).
+To prepare for installing on OCI OKE, see the [OCI Prep instructions](../../platforms/oci/oci).

-To prepare for installing on OLCNE, see the [OLCNE Prep instructions](../../platforms/olcne).
+To prepare for installing on OLCNE, see the [OLCNE Prep instructions](../../platforms/olcne/olcne).

 ## Install the Verrazzano Platform Operator